vault_ssh¶

 - port

-Specifies the port number for SSH connections, which will be returned to OTP clients as an informative value.
+Specifies the port number for SSH connections, which is returned to OTP clients as an informative value.
 Defaults to

 22.- mount